jawerg/meterdata/presi.md

   and year(neighbor(ts, 1)) != 1970 -- last row would be succeeded by 1970-01-01 00:00:00
 ```

-Core take-away: dbt-defined tables are referenced using the `ref` syntax, which allows dbt to build a DAG.
+Core take-away: dbt-defined tables are referenced using the `source` and `ref`
+syntax, which allows dbt to build a DAG.

 - Note: Show `dbt docs generate` + `dbt docs serve`